krishnavudugula/krishnavudugula/README.md

 > *"I learn best by building, improving, and understanding how every part of a product fits together."*

-I am a Computer Science undergraduate (B.Tech, 2024–2028) at the **Balaji Institute of Technology and Science**, specializing in **Data Science & Algorithms**.
+I am a Computer Science undergraduate (B.Tech, 2024–2028) at the **Balaji Institute of Technology and Science**, specializing in **Data Science**.
 What began as a mere curiosity about the web has rapidly evolved into a comprehensive skill set spanning full-stack development, system architecture, and artificial intelligence.

 <details>
 <summary><b>✨ Click to read more about my philosophy & approach</b></summary>